nscuro/dtapac/README.md

 The main way that *dtapac* uses to integrate with Dependency-Track is by consuming [notifications](https://docs.dependencytrack.org/integrations/notifications/).
-When receiving a `NEW_VULNERABILITY` or `POLICY_VIOLATION` notification, *dtapac* will immediately query OPA for an analysis decision. *dtapac* will only submit the resulting analysis if it differs from what's already recorded in Dependency-Track.
-This ensures that the audit trail won't be cluttered with redundant information, even if *dtapac* receives multiple notifications for the same finding or policy violation.
+When receiving a `NEW_VULNERABILITY` or `POLICY_VIOLATION` notification, *dtapac* will immediately query OPA for an analysis decision.

 ```mermaid
 sequenceDiagram